xexiu/web_astro_blog/src/content/blog/post-3.md

 ---

-title: Running out of sample post ideas for thd effs sfggds eeffg in 3 lines with the elipsis css!!!!!!!!!!
+title: TEST3 Running out of sample post ideas for thd effs sfggds eeffg in 3 lines with the elipsis css!!!
 date: 2023-09-22T17:14:10+02:00
 author: Victoria Greenfelder
 excerpt: Sometimes you just run out of ideas for sample blog posts.
 It’s no one’s fault, it’s just the way it is.
 category: General
-slug: "post-2"
+slug: "post-3"
 featured_post: false
 tags:
   - css